jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-5a.md

-+++
+---
+heading: "Chapter 5a"
-title=  "The Four Employment of capitals" description=  "Employment of capitals" date=  2020-01-06 image=  "/covers/wn.jpg" linkbtext=  "Chapter 4b" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-4b" linkftext=  "Chapter 5b" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-5b" icon=  "/icons/smith.png"
+title: "The Four Employment of capitals"
-+++
+linkTitle: "Chapter 5a"
+date: 2020-01-09
+image: "/covers/wn.jpg"
+description: "The destiny of all capitals is to maintain productive labour"
+author: Adam Smith
+icon: /icons/smith.png
+---

 {{< s v="1" >}} The destiny of all capitals is to maintain productive labour.

-But the amount of that labour varies extremely according to=
+But the amount of that labour varies extremely according to:
 - the diversity of their employment and
 - the value it adds to the national annual produce.

-{{< s v="2" >}} A capital may be employed in four ways=
+{{< s v="2" >}} A capital may be employed in 4 ways:

 1. In procuring the rude produce required for society's use and consumption
 - Examples are the capitals used in improving or cultivating lands, mines, or fisheries